giuseppeurso-eu/activemq/README.md

-# Code examples about Java Message Service and Apache Active MQ
+# Code examples about Java JMS and Apache Active MQ

 This repository contains the source code of some java samples which could refer to: